More set-up tips

 One nasty accident coming right up

-Often when I battle, I prefer not to have a sniper because he's so powerful and he sometimes takes away my kills which can be annoying.
-In addition he could kill several covies even before I've had time to join the Marines.
-If you'd like to eliminate him in advance, you can do it with a sniper rifle after squashing the Hunters as described in my refined routine.
-If you come down fast and kill the Hunters practically instantly, there's time to get him before he passes behind the rocks on his way to the base of the spiral path, though you'll also need to be quick about dismounting and lining up your rifle.
-I'd normally use two shots; one to make him stagger, one to finish him off.
+You can do it with a sniper rifle after squashing the Hunters as described in my refined routine.
+If you kill them fast, there's time to get him before he passes behind the rocks on his way to the base of the spiral path, though you'll also need to be quick about dismounting and aiming.
+I'd normally use two body shots; one to make him stagger, one to finish him off.
 If you miss this opportunity, there's another when he briefly emerges from behind the rocks.
+If you happen to have a blockade across the ice which will stop the Marine advance, you could potentially kill him while he's standing at it.
+If you're lucky he'll drop a few frags there, which will add to the bang when you blast the blockade later.
+You can see just such a bang in BCM6.

 One drawback with all this is that you might get the underpass checkpoint before you've killed him.
 If that's not good enough for you, all you can do is try again.
 Otherwise you'll have to be content with needing to snipe him each time you start your battle.
 Actually, maybe you'll prefer things that way, as it gives you the opportunity of leaving him alive when you want.
 Things would be especially convenient if you happen to get the checkpoint just as you've got him in your sights.